carpentries-incubator/docker-introduction/_episodes/advanced-containers.md

 > ## Exercise: Interactive jobs
 >
 > Try using the directory mount option but run the container interactively.
-> Can you find the folder that's connected to your computer?
+> Can you find the folder that's connected to your host computer?
 What's inside?
 >
 > > ## Solution
 > >